 The obvious advantage of an open-ended question is that new unexpected information can be uncovered that you did not take into account before.

 Questions about the future are not recommended in the interview because they will allow respondents to start imagining possible scenarios, share subjective opinions and make predictions.
 Such questions are misleading because they are not based on facts.
 It is an assumption that the respondent does for you (Example: What features do you think would be useful in this mobile app?).
 The right approach would be to focus on the past and present rather than talking about the future (Example: Could you please show us how you are using the app?
 Are there any difficulties that you encounter?).

 Ask respondents about their real experience now and in the past, ask about specific cases, which difficulties respondents encountered, and how they resolved them.

 Using silence is a powerful way of questioning.
 Pauses in speech can help lay special stress on some things and/or give all parties a few seconds to gather their thoughts before answering.
 There is a “3-second” rule for pausing.

 - A three-second pause before a question helps to emphasize the importance of the question.

 - A three-second pause directly after a question shows the interviewee that a response is expected.

 - Pausing again after an initial response encourages the respondent to continue with a more detailed answer.

 Pauses of less than three seconds have been proven to be less effective.

-When building conversation, it is vital to know how to behave, how different question types work and what result they will help to reach.
-Avoid manipulating with close-ended questions, focus on user’s needs and not on “selling” the idea, ask about past instead of future and you will see that meeting customer’s needs is not as challenging as it seemed to be.
+When building conversation, it is vital to know how to behave, how different question types work, and what result they will help to reach.
+Avoid manipulating with close-ended questions, focus on the user’s needs and not on “selling” the idea, ask about the past instead of the future and you will see that meeting customers’ needs is not as challenging as it seemed to be.